 Research shows that young athletes recover from concussions slower than adults.
 A player who returns to the game while still suffering concussion symptoms is at risk for serious, permanent brain damage.
 That is why it’s so important for young athletes to be symptom-free and cleared by a healthcare provider before restarting any activity.

-"A second injury, even less severe than the first injury, can cause much more damage," says Dr. Young.
+“A second injury, even less severe than the first injury, can cause much more damage,” says James Young, M.D., director of Rehabilitation Services, Rush University Medical Center.

 Rest can help the brain heal after a concussion.
 Check with your physician for specific recommendations related to activity limitations following a concussion and how and when to return to regular activities.
 They may recommend time away from practice, games and exercise.
 Your child may need to ease back into school and might need extra time with tests and schoolwork.
 Following a concussion, young athletes may also need to ease back into sports gradually, working up to full speed and full contact.